 What Did They Do in the Colosseum?

-Therefore, the Colosseum arena was a place for excitement before the eyes of thousands of spectators.
+Therefore, the Colosseum arena was the gladiator stadium in Rome, a place for excitement before the eyes of thousands of spectators.
+How many people did the Colosseum hold?
 Some say that the Colosseum could hold up to 80,000 people, a crowd comparable to the present day Superbowl or World Cup Final.
 Back then, like today, the crowd contained a mix of people from all backgrounds and social stations.
 But modern fans might be jealous to learn that entry to the Roman Colosseum was free to all.
 Accompanying the Colosseum’s egalitarian allure was an event, under the masquerade of entertainment and fun, which reflected and reinforced the social and political institutions of ancient Rome.
 Throughout the Roman Empire and its provinces, gladiatorial “games” were financed by powerful, ambitious, and wealthy politicians that hoped to gain the favor of the people.
 But in the Colosseum, the Emperor himself often paid for the games.
 In fact, for its inauguration in the year 80 A.D., Emperor Titus funded one hundred straight days of games.
 This strategic generosity coincided with Titus’s intent to build the greatest amphitheater in the world on the land that his infamous predecessor, Emperor Nero, had stolen from the city to build his own private lake.
 To undo Nero’s harm, Titus’s father, Emperor Vespasian, drained the lake and built the Colosseum.
 It was a gift to all Roman citizens and a shrewd and calculated move to gain public favor.
 The Romans summarized this political experience through the expression panem et circenses—bread and games.
 Satisfying a crowd with food and fun worked as well then as it does now.